gatesphere/blog-new/pages/2013/10/28/passing-a-comparison-operator-in-python.md

 with different comparison operators switched in.
 Eww.

 I didn't quite know how to pull this off, given that I'm not that well versed on Python's introspection faculties... but I gave it a whack.
-My first thought was the nïave approach, of passing in a string to specify mode...
+My first thought was the niave approach, of passing in a string to specify mode...

 <script src="https://gist.github.com/gatesphere/7201086.js?file=approach_1.py"></script>